Acura Integra Insurance Rates

 Rates are averaged for all Acura Integra models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-Finding cheaper rates on insurance for an Acura Integra takes not taking risks behind the wheel, having a good credit history, paying for small claims out-of-pocket, and maximizing policy discounts.
-Make time to compare rates every couple of years by requesting quotes from direct car insurance companies like GEICO, Progressive, and Esurance, and also from your local independent and exclusive agents.
+Getting lower rates on insurance for an Acura Integra consists of not taking risks behind the wheel, having above-average credit, not filing small claims, and deciding if full coverage is necessary.
+Make time to compare rates once a year by obtaining price quotes from direct insurance companies like Progressive, GEICO, and Esurance, and also from your local independent and exclusive agents.

-The following is a condensed summary of the material that was touched on in this article.
+The following is a review of the data that was touched on in this article.

-• Insureds who want higher liability limits will pay an extra $370 per year to raise limits from a 30/60 limit to 250/500 limits
+• Insureds who may need higher liability limits will pay approximately $370 annually to raise from a low limit to a 250/500 level

-• Drivers considered higher risk with multiple at-fault accidents may pay on average $1,730 more annually for Integra insurance
+• Drivers considered higher risk who have several accidents or serious violations may pay on average $1,720 more every year for Integra insurance

 From the information above, you now know that Acura is expensive to insure only if you’re a higher-risk driver.
 Compare Integra car insurance rates right now by entering your ZIP code into our FREE quote tool below.